Daemonite/material/docs/4.0/material/text-fields.md

 ## Multi-line fields

 Multi-line text fields wrap text onto a new line by expanding the bottom of the field, shifting screen elements downward.
 Multi-line text fields allow users to see everything they input at once.

-Implementations of this requires `material.js`.
+**N.B.** Implementations of this requires `material.js` or `material.min.js`.

 {% example html %}
 <div class="form-group floating-label">